tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 The lexer just reads in characters, and spits out tokens.
 After spitting out a token, the lexer is in the exact same "state" that it started with.
-The lexer doesn't, or at least _shouldn't_ have any knowledge about context.
+The lexer has minimal knowledge about context.

 ## What tokens?